 For the solo methods, a USB microphone such as the Blue Yeti is perfectly adequate.
 Online recording platforms such as Squadcast take care of the recording for interviews, and retrieving the files is easy.
 Plug in your USB mic and you’re all set.
 For solo recording, Audacity or GarageBand are perfect and free.

 For two people recording in the same room, we like a Zoom handy recorder with inputs for external microphones.
 A USB mixer or audio interface connected to a laptop would be adequate as well.
 We’re also excited to check out the Zoom PodTrak P4 which is coming soon with a lower pricepoint.
 Zoom has also announced their PodTrak P8 which is larger and more along the lines of the RODECaster.
 Both the Zoom units had user manuals published on their website prior to the products even being available for purchase.

 So are there situations where a RODECaster would be the best fit?
 Absolutely.
 However, most times we’ve come across them being used, it was simply purchased by a podcaster who thought that spending more would give them the best results.
 This couldn’t be farther from the truth.
 Not only do they end up wasting money, but their life and their editor’s life becomes more difficult, and they may even end up with poor results.

 Need help with your podcast recording setup?
 Contact us today!
 You can also check out this article about making your guests sound great.

 This article contains affiliate links and we may earn a small commission should you choose to click through and make a purchase.
 These same links are featured in other blog posts of ours.
-This opinion piece is NOT intended to encourage the purchase of any specific product or service, we’ve simply listed our preferred options.
+This opinion piece is NOT intended to encourage the purchase of any specific product or service, we’ve simply listed options.
 Alternatives to Squadcast.fm include Ringr, Zencastr, and Zoom.us.
-Alternatives to the Blue Yeti USB include the Audio Technica AT2020 USB and RODE Podcaster.
+Alternatives to the Blue Yeti USB include the Audio Technica AT2020 USB and RODE NT-USB.